-There is no direct benefit to study participation.
-Participants and their families may indirectly benefit from knowing that they will contribute to a clinical research study that is important to the health of people with CF in the U.S. and around the world.
+We cannot ensure a direct benefit to the subjects or their families as a result of participating in this study.
+Participants and their families may benefit from knowing that they will contribute to a clinical research study that is important to the health of people with CF in the U.S. and around the world.